 The EU is intensifying relations with regional groups, particularly in Asia and Latin America.
 With its fast-developing Asian partners, the EU has created ‘enhanced partnerships’ – agreements which balance the economic, political, social and cultural elements of the relationships.

-Croatia will become the 28th EU member in July 2013, whilst the former Yugoslav Republic of Macedonia (FYROM) and Serbia have been officially accepted as candidates for EU membership.
-Albania, Bosnia and Herzegovina and Montenegro have applied.
+Croatia became the 28th EU member in July 2013, whilst the former Yugoslav Republic of Macedonia (FYROM), Montenegro and Serbia have been officially accepted as candidates for EU membership.
+Albania and Bosnia and Herzegovina have applied.

 Kosovo declared itself independent from Serbia in 2008, but there is still no international agreement on its status.
 The EU is actively seeking a diplomatic solution by leading the Pristina-Belgrade dialogue, while providing practical help.

 Decision-making in EU foreign policy